 - For your child: Virtual touch points and guidance.
 A circle time with follow-up activities, personalized Montessori presentations, and elective virtual programming such as yoga, dance, and art.
 All with a Montessori-trained guide (our word for teacher).

-- For your home: Kits of Montessori materials tuned to your child, and consultation to optimize your home setup for your child’s independence.
+- For your home: Kits of Montessori materials tuned to your child, to optimize your home setup for your child’s independence.

 There is no substitute for the presence of live adult mentors helping in the development of young children.
 Our virtual Montessori guides can connect with children and provide a virtual role model, while equipping parents and caregivers with tools and insights to do so at home.
 Together, we work toward routine, concentrated work, diffusing challenging moments, and allowing for adults to have stretches of time to work, relax, and just be adults!